yasen-petrov/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/monitoring_logging.md

 ## Service level agreement filter

 A service level agreement (SLA) is an agreement put in place between a web services host and a client of that web service in order to guarantee a certain minimum quality of service.
-It is common to see SLAs in place to ensure that a minimum number of messages result in a communications failure and that responses are received within an acceptable time frame.
+It is common to see SLAs in place to ensure that a maximum number of messages do not result in a communications failure and that responses are received within an acceptable time frame.
 In cases where the conditions of the SLA are breached, it is crucial that an alert can be sent to the appropriate party.

 When one of the specified thresholds is breached, an alert is sent to a configured alert destination to ensure that interested parties are notified promptly of the SLA breach.
 For more details on configuring system alerts, see the
 [Configure system alerts](/docs/apim_policydev/apigw_poldev/general_system_alerts/).